 I hope your week is going well.
 I’m applying for [position or program] and would be grateful if you could write a letter of recommendation for me.
 I’ve attached my resume and a brief overview of the opportunity, along with the submission deadline.

 Please let me know if you need any additional details.
-I deeply appreciate your time and support.
+I really appreciate your time.

 Building teachers up